tiddly-gittly/in-tagtree-of/README.md

-# Typescript plugin template for TiddlyWiki5
+# Fask "in TagTree of" check for TiddlyWiki5

 A very fast version of `kin::to[xxx]`.